 Meltdown (Nick Land)

 In the face of the many challenges discussed in the previous weeks, there’s no fixed set of interventions that we can trust.
 Instead, we will need to make decisions flexibly and wisely, while avoiding deceiving ourselves or giving in to base motivations.
-In other words, we need to build communities in which people can be trusted to embody key virtues, both in their personal lives and in their political lives.
-These kinds of high-integrity communities can avoid falling prey to the groupthink dynamics discussed in week 8, while still coordinating in response to the technological changes discussed in week 9.
+In other words, we need to build communities in which people can be trusted to embody key virtues, both in their personal and political lives.
+These high-integrity communities can avoid falling prey to the groupthink dynamics discussed in week 9, while still coordinating in response to the technological changes discussed in week 10.

 Main readings: